 Here people refer to sales personnel who interact with customers and the customers who likely buy your company’s products.
 You should have quality sales personnel who better interact with customers, build a positive attitude of customers toward your company, and increase sales and customer satisfaction.

 The process refers to how you serve the customers.
 It refers to the time and quality you maintain between the customer’s request and the service offered.
-The shorter and sweet the process the better the customer’s experience will be.
+The shorter and sweeter the process the better the customer’s experience will be.

 Types of Marketing